Augusta National Golf Club - Golf Digest

 No club has tinkered with its golf course as often or as effectively over the decades as has Augusta National Golf Club, mainly to keep it competitive for the annual Masters Tournament, an event it has conducted since 1934, with time off during WWII.
 All that tinkering has resulted in an amalgamation of design ideas, with a routing by Alister Mackenzie and Bobby Jones, some Perry Maxwell greens, some Trent Jones water hazards, some Jack Nicklaus mounds and swales and, most recently, extensive rebunkering and tree planting by Tom Fazio.
-The tinkering may soon continue if the club, as reported, closes on a deal with adjacent Augusta Country Club to buy a portion of land that will allow the famed par-5 13th to be lengthened.
+The tinkering continued in the summer of 2018 as the club lengthened the par-4 fifth by extending its back tee on newly acquired land.
+Soon to come, the lengthening of the famed par-5 13th.

 “One of the greatest days one can spend in golf is the day you get to play ANGC, especially the first time.
 The routing solutions, to the elevation changes, the brilliance of Amen Corner, visiting all ends of the property, the many directions of the holes, the risks and rewards, the total brilliance of the green complexes -- wow.”